nerwuuus/portfolio-projects/README.md

-This repository contains a Tableau project.
-This project was created at the end of 21-hour YouTube online course led by Baraa form the 'Data with Baraa' channel.
+This repository contains a Tableau project created at the end of a 21-hour YouTube course led by Baraa from the 'Data with Baraa' channel.

-I learned:
+**What I learned:**
-- over 50 charts.
+- Over 50 types of charts.
-- Using calculated fields and parameters.
+- How to use calculated fields and parameters.
 - Formatting numbers and visuals.
 - Creating dashboards and stories.
-- What are differences between discrete and continuous data types and how they affect on visuals creation.
+- The differences between discrete and continuous data types, and how they affect visual creation.
-- How to use containers to build dashboard's structure.
+- How to use containers to structure a dashboard.

 The final task was full of challenges.
-During the final project, I faced issues with, e.g., number formatting on the KPI Quantity chart and text formatting on the KPI Profit chart.
-My goal was to learn how to create dashboard.
-It is not perfect.
+During the project, I encountered issues such as number formatting on the KPI Quantity chart and text formatting on the KPI Profit chart.
+My goal was to learn how to create a dashboard.
+It’s not perfect, but it represents my learning journey.